mingyucai/LQR_CBF_rrtStar/README.md

 ```
 python LQR_CBF_rrtStar_..py
 ```
-This allows to identify the performance for both linear and nonlineary systems
+This allows to identify the performance for both linear and non-linear systems.

 ## Q/A Contact and Contributors